essdot/spliddit/README.md

 Spliddit - unicode-aware JS string splitting

-Split a string into an array without munging emoji and other non-BMP characters.
+Split a string into its constituent characters, without munging emoji and other non-BMP code points.

 ##Why?